job963/jxExtCats/README.md

 # jxExtArts
-OXID eShop Admin Module for Extended Article Editing
+OXID eShop Admin Module for Extended Category Editing

-All changes are made by overwriting the predefined blocks.
-Nothing of the original source code will be overwritten or changed.
+I've tried to make all changes by overwriting the predefined blocks.
+But unfortunately, in the file category_main.tpl were no blocks on the right side defined.
+And in category_list.tpl were blocks with wrong names defined.
+Therefore you have to overwite these two files
+(but make a backup before you da that)

 The settings are allowing you to choose which of the extension you want to use.

 ### Features

 #### Settings

-Each tab extension can be switched on and off
-Each validation functions (date, EAN) can be individually enabled and disabled
+The new navigation column in the list of categories can be enabled and disabled The display of the assigned articles and attributes can be individually enabled and disabled

+#### List / Table

+A new column is added to the list.
+The links in this column allows to filter by the choosen category (the same as when you select this category in the dropdown list, but faster).
+The "All" button at the top navigates you back to the root.

 #### Main Tab

-Clear display if date areas (from ... to) is used or the active checkbox Date validation (from ... to)
-EAN/GTIN validation on loading and on changing a product Larger field for the short description
+Two blocks were added to the right side.
+The first one shows all articles assigned to the selected category.
+If there are more than
+10 articles a scrollbar will be displayed.
+The second block shows all assigned attributes.
+Attributes which are used for articles will be shown in bold, not used in italic style.

 ### Example Screenshots

 ![Article_Main](https://raw.github.com/job963/jxExtCats/master/docs/img/jxExtCats-List.png)

 ![Article_Main](https://raw.github.com/job963/jxExtCats/master/docs/img/jxExtCats-Main.png)